 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Voriconazole may cause vision changes such as blurred vision and sensitivity to light.
 Wear sunglasses during the day to protect your eyes from bright light.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

 Avoid exposure to sunlight or tanning beds.
-Voriconazole can make you sunburn more easily.
+Voriconazole can make you more sensitive to sunlight or cause a serious skin reaction, including lesions that may lead to skin cancer.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Voriconazole side effects